turnanehri/JavaScript3/Week1/MAKEME.md

 If you open this URL in the browser you will receive JSON data about the available HYF repositories.
 Try it now!
 You'll just see the JSON returned as text.
 That's a bit difficult to digest, isn't it?
 If you open the Developer Console (F12) though, and go to the 'Network' tab and hit refresh (F5), you'll get a neatly structured representation where you can 'browse' the result.

 ![Devtools GitHub API repositories result](./assets/api_result_devtools.png)

-<small>Figure 2.
-The result of the call to fetch the HYF repositories in Chrome's DevTools.</small>

 Still, this is lot of data, but don't be overwhelmed: you won't need 99% of it for this homework.
 The interesting properties are for instance `name`, `full_name` and `description`.
 There are also many properties that contain URLs, which can be used to navigate to detailed information about certain aspects of the repository.
 Go ahead and play around with them!
 One of these url's that you'll be using in this application, next week, is `contributors_url`: you can use the value of this property to fetch a list of contributors.